 Contr Key Finding Finding Root Cause Impact Auditor's Action To Be Key Tasks That Estimated Date Of Official(s) Comments

-ol No. , 3 J · Recommendation Taken Need To Be Completion/ Delegated
+ol No. , , , , , , , , , , , , Recommendation Taken Need To Be Completion/ Delegated

 Performed Correction То

 matter

 that

 resulted

 in the

 reclassifi

 cation/

 prior

 period

 error.

 All the

 matters

 disclose

 d as

 prior

-period

-errors
+period errors

 do not

 include

 informat

 ion to

 determi

 ne the

 period

 to which

 the

 error

 relates,

 as such

 informat

 ion

 affects

 how the

 matters

-Contr Key Find ding Finding Root Cause Impact ditor's commendation Action To Be Taken Key Tasks That Need To Be Performed Estimated Date Of Completion/ Correction Official(s) Delegated To Comments are present ed in the current prior period error note.
-COMPLIANCE F 4 Effective appropria steps not taken to prevent unauthor d, fruitles and wast expendit COAF no. ate 62(1) (d) of the Municipal Financial Managemen t Act No, 56 of 2003 ure: states that Managemen t did not adequately monitor and review compliance with applicable laws and regulations This results in non-compliance with section 62(1)(d) of the MFMA.
-This may lead to a negative impact on the audit opinion A Institute investigation and implement consequence management for officials who have contravened the laws and regulations.
-Compliance checklists should be designed; and implementati on monitored and reviewed by management to ensure compliance Effective implementat ion of circular 68 of the MFMA by ensuring that there is no overspendin g on the total amount appropriated for a vote and per expenditure line items.
-To consider adjustment budget with a surplus by end of the financial The municipality will use AFS figures to allocate budget estimations on year-end non-cash items to prevent underestimati ons that led to unauthorised expenditure.
-Revise interest charges during the adjustment budget 30-06-2024 S Ngobese- Manager Budget
+Contr ol No. Key Finding Finding Root Cause Impact ditor's commendation Action To Be Taken Key Tasks That Need To Be Estimated Date Of Completion/ Official(s) Delegated Comments 4 Effective and appropriate steps not taken to prevent unauthorize d, fruitless and wasteful expenditure : COAF no.04 are present ed in the current prior period error note.
+Section 62(1) (d) of the Municipal Financial Managemen t Act No, 56 of 2003 states that the accounting officer of a municipality is responsible for managing the financial administrati on of the Managemen t did not adequately monitor and review compliance with applicable laws and regulations This results in non-compliance with section 62(1)(d) of the MFMA.
+This may lead to a negative impact on the audit opinion > COMPLIANCI Institute investigation and implement consequence management for officials who have contravened the laws and regulations.
+Compliance checklists should be designed; and implementati on monitored and reviewed by management The municipality will use AFS figures to allocate budget estimations on year end noncash items to prevent underestimati ons that led to unauthorised expenditure.
+Revise interest charges during the adjustment budget 30-06-2024 S Ngobese- Manager Budget municipality and must for this purpose to ensure compliance a surplus by end of the financial

-Contr ol No. Key Finding Finding Root Cause Impact Auditor's Recommendation Action To Be Taken Key Tasks That Need To Be Performed Estimated Date Of Completion/ Official(s) Delegated To Comments
+Contr ol No. Key Finding Finding Root Cause Impact Auditor's Recommendation Action To Be Taken Key Tasks That Need To Be Estimated Date Of Completion/ Official(s) Delegated Comments

+OI NO. Recommendation Idkell Performed Correction To

 take all the year.
-To
+To remonied 0011000.011 , 0

 reasonable finalise all

 steps to payment

 ensure that arrangement

 unauthorise s with

 d, Irregular creditors

 or fruitless and suspend

 and wasteful interest

 expenditure raised on the

 and other principal

 losses are debt to

 prevented. prevent

 During the fruitless and

 audit of the wasteful

 disclosure expenditure.

 note 50 and

 52 in the

 annual

 financial

 statements,

 It was

 identified

 that the

 municipality

 has incurred

 expenditure

 relating

 Unauthorise

 d, fruitless

 and wasteful

 expenditure

 and

 managemen